MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

 ## Turn off fading of holograms

 By default, holograms fade when you get within 45 centimeters of them.
-You can use th Hologram fade setting if you want to turn off this fade effect and get up close to your holograms.
+You can use the **Hologram fade** setting if you want to turn off this fade effect and get up close to your holograms.

 [!div class="mx-imgBorder"]
 ![Hologram fade setting](media/hologram-fade.PNG "Hologram fade setting")